Accessibility Tools

 A marketing levy generates revenue to help grow the local tourism industry through enhanced regional marketing initiatives.
 In November 2022, the Province of Nova Scotia passed new legislation through the Municipal Government Act (Bill No. 24), allowing municipalities to introduce a levy.
 The levy will be implemented in partnership with the Municipality of Colchester, the Town of Stewiacke, Millbrook First Nation, and the Town of Truro.

-Who pays for the Levy?
+Who pays for the Marketing Levy?

 The levy is paid by visitors when they stay in registered tourist accommodations within the boundaries of Colchester, Truro, Millbrook, and Stewiacke.
 A tourist accommodation is a roofed accommodation that is rented for 30 days or less at one time.